Eyevinn/node-srt/README.md

 Installing from NPM downloads and builds SRT SDK and NodeJS addon for your operating system × architecture.

+## Prerequisities

+Please refer to build instructions for your OS of the [SRT project](https://github.com/Haivision/srt#requirements).

+This is providing a NodeJS binding layer that at its build-time assumes that plain libSRT already *can* be built on your system.

+We will merely pull in an SRT codebase from a GIT repo here (that may be local or remote), and attempt to compile it (using the specific toolchain and commands invoked for each OS).
+See `scripts/build-srt-sdk.js`.
+Then linking the result of it into the compiled NodeJS add-on we provide here via the Gyp tool.

+Everything we need on the NodeJS side of things (N-API, Gyp) gets installed via NPM, as you install this package.

+However, it is not provided with this any prerequisits of building libSRT itself (we only try to invoke the toolchain correctly, whichever it is, on your OS).

+As you install all of the prerequisites, or even build the library already in your environment, this package should work also likewise.

 ## Example

 ```